A phyllodes tumor is a rare tumor of the breast. Phyllodes tumors grow in the connective tissue of your breast, called the stroma.

 - Lumpectomy.
 The surgeon removes the tumor, along with at least 1 centimeter (0.4 inches) of tissue around it.
 Removing this extra tissue helps prevent the tumor from coming back.

 - Partial mastectomy.
 If the tumor is larger, the surgeon will remove the entire part of the breast that contains it.

 - Total mastectomy.
 The surgeon removes the whole breast.
 You can have breast reconstruction surgery at the same time, or after the mastectomy.

 If the tumor is cancerous, your doctor may recommend these treatments:

 - Radiation uses high energy waves to kill cancer cells.
 Your doctor can use it after surgery to treat a cancerous phyllodes tumor that hasn’t spread outside of your breast.

 - Chemotherapy uses chemicals to kill cancer cells throughout your body.
 This treatment is an option if a cancerous tumor has spread to other parts of your body.

 Phyllodes tumors aren’t usually cancerous, but they can sometimes return after treatment.
-Usually, these tumors come back within a year or two after you have surgery.
+Usually, these tumors come back within 1 or 2 years after you have surgery.
 Cancerous tumors may come back sooner.

-To catch the tumor if it does return, you’ll see your doctor for regular follow-ups.
+To catch the tumor if it does return, you’ll schedule appointments with your doctor for regular follow-ups.
+It is also important to do breast self-exams.
 You’ll have clinical breast exams every 4 to 6 months.
 You’ll also need routine imaging tests like mammograms, ultrasounds, and MRIs to check for a return of the tumor in the affected breast.